KiandaBPM/docs/content/docs/platform/rules/sharepoint/remove-a-user-from-a-group.md

 - [x] to a form
 - [x] to a process (the rule will run on load)

+## Before you get started

+In advance of using the **Remove a user from a group** rule, you need to have created one or more forms in your process.
+In the forms you must have created two separate fields which are needed for:

+- Field which will represent the **title** of the group you want to remove a user from, for example a **Text box** field.
+To learn more about how to create a text box field go to [Text box control](/docs/platform/controls/input/textbox/).
+- Field which will represent the **description** of the group, this can also be a text box field.

 ## How to use

 To apply this rule, first choose an item to attach the rule to and have a SharePoint data source ready where you want the list to be located.
 This data source should be a predefined data connector created with **Data sources** under **Administration**.